MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-data-transform.md

 ---

-# required metadata
-title: "How to transform and subset data in RevoScaleR (Machine Learning Server) "
+title: How to transform and subset data in RevoScaleR (Machine Learning Server)
-description: "How to manipulate and transform data in RevoScaleR."
+description: How to manipulate and transform data in RevoScaleR.
-keywords: ""
+keywords:
-author: "dphansen"
+author: dphansen
-ms.author: "davidph"
+ms.author: davidph
-manager: "cgronlun"
+manager: cgronlun
-ms.date: "06/04/2017"
+ms.date: 06/04/2017
-ms.topic: "conceptual"
+ms.topic: how-to
-ms.prod: "mlserver"
+ms.prod: mlserver

-# optional metadata
-#ROBOTS: ""
+#ROBOTS:
-#audience: ""
+#audience:
-#ms.devlang: ""
+#ms.devlang:
-#ms.reviewer: ""
+#ms.reviewer:
-#ms.suite: ""
+#ms.suite:
-#ms.tgt_pltfrm: ""
+#ms.tgt_pltfrm:
-#ms.technology: ""
+#ms.technology:
-#ms.custom: ""
+#ms.custom:
 ---

 # How to transform and subset data using RevoScaleR